OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/login_registration/Login_Page.md

 supported anymore.
 Microsoft dropped support for these versions, and security updates are no longer provided for.
 Should you use an older browser which is not supported anymore the corresponding warning will be shown by the login.
-They you can use OpenOlat at your own risk or update your browser.
+Then you can use OpenOlat at your own risk or update your browser.
 This warning can be hidden through CSS by your system administrator.

 ## Cookies & Javascript